SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/plain-webview.md

 The iOS (and possibly Android) SDKs will contain a list of known-good 3DS pages.
 Feel free to use this as a resource in your own implementation.

-{% include iterator.html prev_href="flowcharts"
+{% include iterator.html prev_href="process-diagrams"
                          prev_title="Back: Process Diagrams" %}

 [ios-universal-links]: https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content
-[sdk-paymenturl]: ios#payment-url-and-external-applications
+[sdk-paymenturl]: /modules-sdks/mobile-sdk/ios#payment-url-and-external-applications
 [android-autoverify]: https://developer.android.com/training/app-links/verify-site-associations
 [android-intent-scheme]: https://developer.chrome.com/multidevice/android/intents